 Isolated mode (default)

-SmolVM defaults to disk_mode="isolated", creating a per-VM rootfs clone:
+SmolVM defaults todisk_mode="isolated", creating a per-VM rootfs clone:

 - Complete filesystem isolation